How Do I Install an Electrical Outlet in Bowling Green, KY?

 • Increase fire or shock risk

-That’s why it’s essential to ensure your home or business is wired with the right plugs — and that’s where ACDC Electric Edmonton comes in.
-ACDC Electric: Edmonton, KY’s Trusted Electrical Partner
+That’s why it’s essential to ensure your home or business is wired with the right plugs — and that’s where ACDC Electric LLC comes in.
+ACDC Electric LLC: Bowling Green, KY’s Trusted Electrical Partner

 • Residential and commercial electrical services